loretor/Cloud_Project_AWS-Flutter/README.md

 ## Description
 The project is divided in two part:
-- Cloud infrastructure created using the functionalities provided by AWS
+- Cloud infrastructure created using functionalities provided by AWS
 - Flutter Application for querying the cloud infrastructure

 ## Usage